Madhu-1121/LibraryManagementSystem/README.md

 it helps in efficiently performing tasks like adding, viewing searching and deleting books reducing manual effort & improving accuracy.

 ## Features
-- Add, update, and delete books
+- Add, update and delete books
-- Register and manage library members
+- Add, update and delete users
-- Track borrowed books with due dates
+- Search books by title, id
-- Search books by title, author, and delete book by id.
+- Delete book by id.

 ## Technologies Used
 - Java (JDBC)